 For unknown reasons, some women have hair follicles that are abnormally sensitive to androgens.
 Androgen levels are normal and menstrual periods occur regularly in these patients.
 This tendency to develop hirsutism is genetic but the cause is not known.

-You will not be able to have any treatment if you are pregnant, have Hepatitis, HIV, electronic implants, bruising, recent scarring, cuts or abrasions, active dermatitis, active herpes simplex and other similar conditions.
+You will not be able to have any treatment if you are in the first trimester of pregnancy, or have Hepatitis, HIV, electronic implants. bruising Recent scarring, cuts or abrasions, active dermatitis, active herpes simplex and other similar conditions on the area should not be treated .
 If you are currently on Roaccutane/Accutane(TM) or have taken this oral acne treatment within the last year you will not be able to have treatment as your skin may react badly.
 If you are diabetic you will not be able to have any treatment on your hands, feet or lower legs.

 Our Location is just outside Shepton Mallet in a hamlet called Bowlish, from Shepton take the A371 to Wells, past the Anglo Trading and at the bottom of the hill where the road changes name from Pike Hill to Wells Road you will find Bowlish House Hotel on the left and the Horse Shoe Inn on the right, Turn right by the Horse Shoe and we are 100 yards up on the left.